Product has been added to the basket

 Paul Nathanail

 Paul Nathanail is a Chartered Geologist and Specialist in Land Condition.
-He is the Technical Director of ContaminationAssessment and Remediation of GHD, a global services company, and is the current chair of the National Brownfield Forum.
+He is the Technical Director of specialist consultants Land Quality Management, and past chair of the National Brownfield Forum and DlSiLC board of directors.
 His 2009 Glossop lecture is a good reference to support this lecture in the absence of a chapter in EGSP 29.

 Time and date